Questions like, “Is cuddling or spooning before marriage a sin?

-Knowing well that sex before marriage is not God’s will for us, questions like, “how far can we go before marriage?
+Knowing well that not waiting till marriage is not God’s will for us, questions like, “How far can we go before marriage?
 Can we cuddle?”

 It might be pretty hard to give a universal law, rule, or answer, as to whether cuddling is a sin or not.

 Now, here is what I can do for you.
 I will give you a set of questions to ask yourself.

-The purpose of these questions is to drive you to a choice that will honor God in your relationship.
+The purpose of these questions is to drive you to a choice that will honour God in your relationship.

 1. What is the intent of your heart?